-An irrevocable choice to donate losses must be made by the head company by the day it lodges its income tax return for the first income year for which it uses transferred losses by the available fraction method.
+A choice to donate losses must be made by the head company by the later of either the day it lodges its income tax return for the first income year for which it uses transferred losses by the available fraction method or the end of 31 December 2004.
 When applying Subdivisions 170-A or 170-B for the purposes of the value donor and loss donor rules, the income year is modified and certain conditions apply.
 Refer to section 707-328 of the Income Tax (Transitional Provisions) Act 1997.

-Note: An example applying the value donor and loss donor concessions is included at the end of this part on page 22.
+An example applying the value donor and loss donor concessions is included at the end of this part on page 23.

 Show at label G the amount of group tax losses utilised.

 Group tax losses are those tax losses that have been generated by the consolidated group.
 Group tax losses are, effectively, utilised before transferred tax losses.

-Show transferred tax losses utilised at either label ${\bf H}$ or ${\bf I},$ as appropriate.
+Show transferred tax losses utilised at either label H or I, as appropriate.

 A transferred tax loss, in a particular loss bundle, may be used in accordance with the concessional method if the loss meets certain conditions and the head company has chosen to use the concessional method for all losses in the bundle that meet these conditions.
-The conditions are that the tax loss:
+The conditions are that

-- was originally made outside the consolidated group by a company-the real loss-maker-for an income year ending on or before 21 September 1999 - is transferred from the real loss-maker to the head company of the group when the group first consolidates before 1 July 2004 - is transferred because the continuity of ownership and control tests were passed, and - has not been previously transferred to a group.
+- was originally made outside the consolidated group by a company - the real loss-maker - for an income year ending on or before 21 September 1999 - was transferred from the real loss-maker to the head company of the group when the group first consolidates before 1 July 2004 - was transferred because the continuity of ownership and control tests were passed, and - had not been previously transferred to a group.